wu4f/cyberpdx-crypto/README.md

-This is the source distribution for the challenges and urban race used in CyberDiscovery at Portland State University in 2015.
+This is the source distribution for the challenges and urban race used in CyberPDX at Portland State University in 2016.

 Challenges/      => Directory containing the first 24 puzzles LectureHandouts/ => For the examples in class